 From Monday to Friday, it also publishes Opinions – short provocations, maintaining Aeon’s high argumentative standards but in a more nimble and immediate form.

 Aeon’s Video channel streams a mixture of curated short documentaries and original Aeon content, including a series of interviews with experts at the forefront of thought.

-Finally, Aeon’s Conversations channel invites the reader in to put their own arguments and points of view, asking and answering questions.
+Finally, Aeon’s Conversations channel invites the reader in to put their own arguments and points of view.
 With Conversations, old-style web comments give way to a new form of collective inquiry.

 Aeon was founded in London by Paul and Brigid Hains.
 It now has offices in London, Melbourne and New York.
 It is not affiliated with any other organisation or political group.
 Aeon is committed to big ideas, serious enquiry, a humane worldview and good writing.
 That’s it.

 CEO and Co-founder

 Paul oversees Aeon and directs its strategy and development.
 He has a background in finance and an MA in the Psychology of Religion.
 He is interested in how new thinking from philosophy, anthropology and psychology challenges conventional ways of understanding knowledge and culture.
 His vision for Aeon is inspired by the opportunity to bring together intellectual endeavour and digital technology to enrich and extend the cultural conversations reshaping our cosmopolitan world.

 Editorial Director and Co-founder

 Brigid directs editorial at Aeon, working with the editorial team in the commissioning and production of Essays, Opinions and Videos.
 She also works closely with Paul in developing Aeon’s overall strategy.
 Brigid is an environmental historian by training and has particular interests in anthropology, psychology, history, ecology and evolutionary theory.
 She is on twitter @brigidhains.